CBIIT/bento-backend-core/YAML_CONFIGURATION.md

 | cypher_query | Neo4j graph query that lets you retrieve data.
 This field described in the scheme must be matched a field in cypher_query                                                                                                                                                                                                                        |

 ## 2. Search API YAML Script in Bento-Backend
-  - index: Declare Open-search Index Name(s)
+  - index: Declare Open-search index name(s)
-  - name: Declare a GraphQL Query Name
+  - name: Declare a GraphQL query name
-  - filter: Declare a filter type in GraphQl scheme.
-See Table FY-1.0
+  - filter: Declare a filter type in GraphQl scheme; See Table FY-1.0
-  - result: Declare Desired Return Type See Table RT-1.0
+  - result: Declare desired return type; See Table RT-1.0

 ## Filter Type Table - FY-1.0